Lineas: Organisation and locations

-The company has proclaimed its ambition to realise a ‘modal shift’ in Europe, moving freight off the road and onto rail, to improve the supply chain of companies and address societal issues caused by traditional trucking such as mobility issues, climate impact due to high carbon emissions, health hazards due to air pollution, and unnecessary road casualties.

-Lineas is a member of Rail Freight Forward, the coalition of European rail freight companies aiming to reduce the negative impact of freight transport on mobility, climate and the environment by shifting freight from road to rail.
-The coalition aims to increase the modal share of rail freight in Europe from 18% in 2020 to 30% by 2030.
+Lineas is a member of Rail Freight Forward, a group of European rail freight companies which aims to reduce the negative impact of freight transport on mobility, climate and the environment by shifting freight from road to rail.
 Lineas is also a member of the Belgian Rail Freight Forum.
-In France, the company is part of the 4F, the Fret Ferroviaire Français du Futur.
-In Germany, it is a member of the NEE, the Netzwerk Europäischer Eisenbahnen.
+In France, the company is part of the 4F, the Fret Ferroviaire Français du Futur, and in Germany, it is a member of the NEE, the Netzwerk Europäischer Eisenbahnen.

 In February 2020, Lineas became a member of the European Rail Freight Association (ERFA).
 The coalition aims to play a role in creating a common, fully liberalised and competitive European rail freight market.

-In June 2020, Lineas won the Voka Sustainable Business Charter (VCDO).
+In June 2020, Lineas won the VOKA Sustainable Business Charter (VCDO).
 As a result of the charter, the company was the first Belgian transport company to receive the United Nations Institute for Training and Research (UNITAR) Certificate for Sustainable Business in October 2020.
-Lineas was also appointed Sustainable Development Goals (SDG) Pioneer for Sustainable development by the United Nations.

 During June 2023, Linease announced that it was combining its various Dutch businesses into a single entity.
 Around the same time, the company’s two shareholders, the French investment fund Argos Wityu (90%) and the Belgian federal government (10%), are working on a first tranche of capital injection with the reported target of 20 million euros.